Mid-America Apartment Communities (NYSE:MAA) Issues FY 2021 Earnings Guidance

 Mid-America Apartment Communities (NYSE:MAA) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $6.350-6.650 for the period.
 The company issued revenue guidance of -.Mid-America Apartment Communities also updated its Q2 2021 guidance to $1.530-1.690 EPS.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Stockholders of record on Thursday, July 15th will be given a dividend of $1.025 per share.
-This represents a $4.10 dividend on an annualized basis and a dividend yield of 2.40%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
+Stockholders of record on Thursday, July 15th will be paid a dividend of $1.025 per share.
 The ex-dividend date of this dividend is Wednesday, July 14th.
-Mid-America Apartment Communities’s dividend payout ratio is currently 63.76%.
+This represents a $4.10 dividend on an annualized basis and a dividend yield of 2.41%.
+Mid-America Apartment Communities’s dividend payout ratio (DPR) is currently 63.76%.

-In related news, CFO Albert M. Campbell III sold 10,000 shares of Mid-America Apartment Communities stock in a transaction that occurred on Tuesday, June 1st.
-The stock was sold at an average price of $160.33, for a total value of $1,603,300.00.
-Following the sale, the chief financial officer now owns 62,396 shares of the company’s stock, valued at approximately $10,003,950.68.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, COO Thomas L. Grimes, Jr. sold 683 shares of Mid-America Apartment Communities stock in a transaction that occurred on Tuesday, April 6th.
-The shares were sold at an average price of $146.44, for a total value of $100,018.52.
-Following the completion of the sale, the chief operating officer now directly owns 82,192 shares in the company, valued at approximately $12,036,196.48.
+In other news, CEO H Eric Bolton, Jr. sold 12,581 shares of the stock in a transaction that occurred on Tuesday, April 6th.
+The stock was sold at an average price of $146.44, for a total transaction of $1,842,361.64.
+Following the transaction, the chief executive officer now owns 284,513 shares in the company, valued at $41,664,083.72.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, COO Thomas L. Grimes, Jr. sold 683 shares of the stock in a transaction that occurred on Tuesday, April 6th.
+The stock was sold at an average price of $146.44, for a total value of $100,018.52.
+Following the transaction, the chief operating officer now owns 82,192 shares in the company, valued at approximately $12,036,196.48.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 41,671 shares of company stock worth $6,415,840.
-1.39% of the stock is currently owned by insiders.
+In the last quarter, insiders have sold 45,671 shares of company stock worth $7,103,280.
+1.39% of the stock is owned by corporate insiders.

 Mid-America Apartment Communities Company Profile